KNOW BEFORE YOU GO

 Considering International Travel?

-• If you may travel to Iran, Syria, Cuba, Libya, North Korea, South Sudan, or Sudan, contact UA Export Control Office immediately.
-Obtaining the required federal licensing may take up to a year.
+- If you are planning travel to Iran, Syria, Cuba, Libya, North Korea, South Sudan, or Sudan, contact UA Export Control Office immediately.
+Obtaining the required federal licensing may take from one month to a year.

-• If you may travel to an area of extreme risk, contact the International Risk Analyst immediately.
+- If you are planning travel to an area of extreme risk, contact the International Risk Analyst immediately.

 As soon as possible OR at least one month prior to departure